 This story is based on a true event.
 This summer, I traveled around the world filming a narrative documentary about the joy of dancing.
 In Africa I met a man who told me the story of his friend forgiving a general who had brutally killed his family, so he could bring them home and bury them.
 In the process, miraculously, the general and the man became friends.
 Since hearing it, I have not been able to forget this story, and I feel it is a story the world needs to hear.

 My personal experience is that seeking justice and revenge will only give you satisfaction for a moment, but living in the now and paying joy forward will keep you happy for a lifetime.

-The style of AMADOU is going to be warm and cinematically feature the beautiful African nature to help tell the story in an uplifting and inspirational way.
+The style of AMADOU is going to be warm and will cinematically feature Africa's natural beauty to help tell the story in an uplifting and inspirational way.
 Camera movements will be smooth and subtle to leave the focus on the actors telling this beautiful story.

 AMADOU - 27-32 (time jump), male, African.
 A simple farmer, he puts his family above all else.